-"...'Though your sins are as scarlet...
-[We're going to look at some sins here in just a little bit.] ...they shall be as white as snow; though they are red like crimson, they shall be like wool.
-If... [here's what God expects when He forgives sin]: ...you are willing and obedient, you shall eat the good of the land; but if you refuse and rebel, you shall be devoured with the sword; for the mouth of the LORD has spoken it" (vs 18-20).
-That's set before all of us.
+"...'Though your sins are as scarlet, they shall be as white as snow; though they are red like crimson, they shall be like wool.
+If... [here's what God expects when He forgives sin]: ...you are willing and obedient, you shall eat the good of the land; but if you refuse and rebel, you shall be devoured with the sword'; for the mouth of the LORD has spoken it" (vs 18-20).
+That's set before all of us!
 Let's look and see what God is going to do.
 Let's look at how repentance involves your emotions and how you come to see yourself.
 Luke 15 is one of the most moving and important chapters in the book of Luke concerning repentance and forgiveness.
 How does God look at repentance?
-As I've mentioned many times in the past, God always honors repentance because He knows that within it is still there.
+God always honors repentance, because He knows that within it is still there.
 It's inside that God is concerned about, changing us, developing the character of God.

 The first parable He spoke, Luke 15:4: "Which man of you who has a hundred sheep, and has lost one of them, does not leave the ninety-nine in the wilderness and go after the one that is lost, searching until he finds it?
-And when he finds it, he lays it on his shoulders, rejoicing; And after coming to his house, he calls together his friends and neighbors, saying to them, 'Rejoice with me, for I have found my sheep that was lost.'....
-[There is activity in heaven upon repentance]: ...I tell you that likewise, there shall be joy in heaven over one sinner who repents, more than over ninety-nine righteous ones who have no need of repentance" (vs 4-7).
-Then He says the same way concerning the woman who lost a coin not many days after, the younger son gathered everything together and departed into a distant country.
+And when he finds it, he lays it on his shoulders, rejoicing; and after coming to his house, he calls together his friends and neighbors, saying to them, 'Rejoice with me, for I have found my sheep that was lost'" (vs 4-6).

+There is activity in heaven upon repentance, v 7: "I tell you that likewise, there shall be joy in heaven over one sinner who repents, more than over ninety-nine righteous ones who have no need of repentance."
+Then He says the same way concerning the woman who lost a coin:

+Verse 11: "Then He said, 'A certain man had two sons; and the younger of them said to his father, "Father, give me that portion of the property which falls to me."
+And he divided to them his living.
+And not many days after, the younger son gathered everything together and departed into a distant country.
 And there he wasted all his substance, living in debauchery.
 But after he had spent everything..." (vs 11-14).
-God works in circumstances.
-Here we have circumstances in general in the country.

-Verse 11: "Then He said, 'A certain man had two sons; And the younger of them said to his father, "Father, give me that portion of the property which falls to me."
-And he divided to them his living.
-And